 Opened in 2008, Stone Mad Pub is the latest in a long tradition of saloons and bars located at 1306 West 65th Street.
 The history of the building speaks to the importance of these establishments within a community, and reflects the changes that the Detroit Shoreway neighborhood has experienced over the last century.

-The choice to build on West 65th probably was due to the rapidly growing working-class immigrant population in the neighborhood.
+The choice to build on West 65th was likely due to the rapidly growing working-class immigrant population in the neighborhood.
 The neighborhood surrounding the tavern was densely populated with Irish, Italian, and Romanian immigrants.
-At a time when boardinghouses were common and living quarters were cramped, the saloon offered a space to socialize and relax.
-The saloon keepers, who could generally speak English, were also important members of the ethnic community.
+At a time when boardinghouses were common -- and living quarters were cramped -- the saloon offered a space to socialize and relax.
+The saloon keepers, who could generally speak English, were important members of the ethnic community.
 They regularly acted as intermediaries between the immigrant population and government officials.
 Some establishments even acted as banks for their patrons.

 While production for Leisy Brewing Company peaked in 1918, the Prohibition enacted between 1920-1933 quickly resulted in the brewery's downfall.
-The bar on 1306 West 65th Street, however, continued its operation and was a popular speakeasy of the time.
-During Prohibition, what is now the Detroit Shoreway neighborhood was notorious for Romanian, Irish, and Italian bootleggers.
+The bar on 1306 West 65th Street, however, continued operation as a popular speakeasy of the time.
+What is now known as the Detroit Shoreway neighborhood was notorious for Romanian, Irish, and Italian bootleggers during the Prohibition.
 Oral histories from the neighborhood suggested that the speakeasy at 1306 was raided by the police one night, and that barrels of whiskey were cracked open and poured onto West 65th Street.
 Despite such displays, Prohibition had little effect on the alcohol consumption of Cleveland residents.
 It is estimated that whereas Cleveland had about 1,200 bars in 1919, by 1923 these had all been replaced by over 3,000 speakeasies.
 Even more common was the sale of liquor in neighborhoods by those with an entrepreneurial spirit, and the brewing and distilling of homemade beverages for personal use.

-With the disappearance of commerce and industry from the area, the neighborhood would began to deteriorate.
-However, through the efforts of community organizers and citizen action groups, the commercial district on West 65th Street and Detroit Avenue has been revitalized over the last three decades.
+With the disappearance of commerce and industry from the area, the neighborhood began to show signs of physical deterioration.
+Through the efforts of community organizers and citizen action groups, the commercial district on West 65th Street and Detroit Avenue has been revitalized over the last three decades.
 Efforts to develop the area as a center for the arts are also well on their way.
-These changes in the neighborhood were both instigated by and helped foster a resurgence in the creation of locally operated businesses in the area.
+These changes in the neighborhood were both instigated by and helped foster a resurgence in the creation of locally operated businesses.
 As with much of the redevelopment that has occurred in Detroit Shoreway, Stone Mad Pub acknowledged and preserved the history of the area while creating an establishment that would also serve the needs of a rapidly changing neighborhood.
 The front bar was designed as a traditional Irish pub, while the dining room took on an Italian motif.